Frequently Asked Questions

 What if I have additional questions?

-Please feel free to contact program coordinator Sara Howen, or the program director Brad S. Karon, M.D., Ph.D.
-We can also be reached by telephone at 507-284-1196.Back to top
+Feel free to contact program coordinator Karla K. Flemke or program director Brad S. Karon, M.D., Ph.D., by email at firstname.lastname@example.org or by phone at 507-284-1196.Back to top